-We know how overwhelming things seem when ending a marriage, dividing property or seeking support for yourself and your children.
-We strive to ease the stress of our family law clients by handling their cases in the most calm, professional and efficient manner as possible.
-We truly appreciate the important role a lawyer can play in helping families to get through a difficult time.
+We know how overwhelming things seem when ending a marriage, dividing property, or seeking support for yourself and your children.
+We strive to ease the stress of our family law clients by handling their cases in the most calm, professional, and efficient manner possible.
+We truly appreciate the important role a lawyer can play in helping families get through a difficult time.

 Our Family Law Practice Areas

 Divorce is the major focus of our family law practice at Strickland Agner Pittman.
 However, we have the legal skill and experience to help our clients with a wide range of other domestic legal issues that arise in their lives.

 If you have reached the difficult decision to end your marriage, you may physically separate from your spouse by living in different homes.
 In certain situations, it may be in your best interests to also obtain a “divorce from bed and board.”

 “Divorce from bed and board” is a means by which to force a separation, and it is a way to protect your rights and interests while an absolute divorce is pending.

 When you are separated from your spouse, you can become eligible to receive spousal support.
 You can also seek equitable distribution of your marital property.

 However, it should be noted that divorce from bed and board is not needed in most situations.

 During the litigation for equitable distribution and alimony, the spouses often will go through a process called “mediation.”
 These are negotiations aimed at arriving at a mutual agreement about support, custody, and property issues.
 It will be important to have a lawyer at your side throughout this process so your objectives are fully met in any agreement reached.